 Ihojin No Yaiba – Naoki Sato (Sword Of The Stranger OST)

 It is a fitting song for the end of this list, as it is the movie’s final battle.
-The first time I saw this scene, I was amazed to see that it was from 2007.
+The first time I saw this scene, I was amazed that it was from 2007.
 It very well could have been from 2017.